awsdocs/aws-php-developers-guide/doc_source/guide_streams.rst

 Used to allow seeking over previously read bytes on non-seekable streams.
 This can be useful when transferring a non-seekable entity body fails due to needing to rewind the stream (for example, resulting from a redirect).
-Data that is read from the remote stream will be buffered in a PHP temp stream so that previously read bytes are cached first in memory, then on disk.
+Data that is read from the remote stream is buffered in a PHP temp stream so that previously read bytes are cached first in memory, then on disk.